flink-extended/ai-flow/docs/content/architecture/overview.md

 ## Notification Server

-Notification Server: It is a service that provides event sending and event notification.
+Notification Server: It provides notification service which support the event publishing and subscription.
 The functions of the Notification Server in the AIFlow system are as follows:
 1. It provides sending/listening events for the scheduler.
    For example, when a job ends, it will send an event representing the end of the job,